CyberGen49/discord-chatgpt/README.md

 * `ignore_prefixes`: If one of these strings is present at the beginning of a message, the message will be ignored.
 * `show_regenerate_button`: If `true`, a "Regenerate" button will be shown on all language model response messages.
 Responses can also be regenerated from the "Apps" context menu regardless of this setting.
 * `http_server`
     * `enabled`: Whether or not to enable the HTTP server.
-For now, any request to that server is redirected to this GitHub repository.
+Requests to `/invite` will redirect to the bot's invite URL, and all other requests will redirect to this GiHub repository.
     * `port`: The port to host the server on, if enabled.

 ## Database